 Ravi Kanbur researches and teaches in development economics, public economics and economic theory.
 He is well known for his role in policy analysis and engagement in international development.
-He is the President of the Society for the Study of Economic Inequality, Co-Chair of the Scientific Council of the International Panel on Social Progress, member of the High Level Advisory Council of the Climate Justice Dialogue, and a member of the OECD High Level Expert Group on the Measurement of Economic Performance.
+He is President-Elect of the Human Development and Capabilities Association, Past-President of the Society for the Study of Economic Inequality, Co-Chair of the Scientific Council of the International Panel on Social Progress, member of the High Level Advisory Council of the Climate Justice Dialogue, member of the OECD High Level Expert Group on the Measurement of Economic Performance, and a member of the Core Group of the Commission on Global Poverty.
 He is also ranked in the top 0.5% of academic economists in the world.
 His bio and full vitae are available on this website.

 Call for Papers: Inter-American Development Bank and CornellUniversity; Conference on Size and Type Dependent Regulations, Cornell University, October 1-2, 2015.
 Submission dedaline May 1, 2005.